 The Company has not generated revenue from operations since inception.
-The Company has accumulated losses of \$21,919,175 since inception and expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to continue as a going concern.
+The Company has accumulated losses of \$24,279,047 since inception and expects to incur further losses in the development of its business, all of which may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to raise financing and generate future profitable operations.
-As the Company is in the exploration stage, the recoverability of costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties.
+As the Company is in the exploration stage, the recoverability of costs incurred to date on exploration properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties, future profitable production or proceeds from the disposition of the properties and the ability of the Company to acquire or invest in suitable projects and the attainment of profitable operations.
 The Company will periodically have to raise funds to continue operations, and although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.